-Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an anti-dumping investigation, the Commission has begun an investigation in terms of Section 16 of the International Trade Administration Act, 2002 (the ITA Act).
-The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act, and the Anti-Dumping Regulations of the International Trade Administration Commission of South Africa (ADR) giving due regard to the World Trade Organisation Agreement on Implementation of Article VI of the GATT 1994 (the Anti-Dumping Agreement).
+Having decided that there is sufficient evidence and a prima facie case to justify the initiation of an anti-dumping investigation, the Commission has begun an investigation in terms of section 16 of the International Trade Administration Act, 2002 (the ITA Act).
+The Commission will conduct its investigation in accordance with the relevant sections of the ITA Act and the Anti-Dumping Regulations of the International Trade Administration I Trade Administration Commission (ADR).
 Both the ITA Act and the ADR are available on the Commission's website (www.itac.org.za) or from the Trade Remedies section, on request.

-PROCEDURES AND TIME LIMITS
+PROCEDURES AND TIME FRAMES

 In order to obtain the information, it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters and known representative associations.
 The trade representatives of the exporting country have also been notified.
 Importers and other interested parties are invited to contact the Commission as soon as possible in order to determine whether they have been listed and were furnished with the relevant documentation.
 If not, they should immediately ensure that they are sent the necessary documents.
 The questionnaire has to be completed and any other representations must be made within the time limit set out below.

-The Senior Manager: Trade Remedies II, should receive all responses, including nonconfidential copies of the responses, not later than 30 days from the date hereof, or from the date on which the letter accompanying the abovementioned questionnaire was received.
+The Senior Manager: Trade Remedies II, should receive all responses, including non - confidential copies of the responses, not later than 30 days from the date hereof, or from the date on which the letter accompanying the abovementioned questionnaire was received.

 Late submissions will not be accepted except with the prior written consent of the Commission.
-The Commission will give due consideration to written requests for an extension of not more than 14 days on good cause shown (properly motivated and substantiated), if received prior to the expiry of the original 30 day period.
+The Commission will give due consideration to written requests for an extension of not more than 14 days on good cause shown (properly motivated and substantiated), if received prior to the expiry of the original 30-days period.
 Merely citing insufficient time is not an acceptable reason for extension.
 Please note that the Commission will not consider requests for extension by the Embassy on behalf of exporters.